-Port Crescent State Park is conveniently located near Turnip Rock.
-Many adventurers look to kayak to this rock in order to see its beautiful formation up close.
+Conveniently located near Turnip Rock, many adventurers look to kayak to this rock in order to see its beautiful formation up close.
 Keep in mind that this can be an exhausting journey, so it’s best left to those who have experience with kayaking on larger bodies of water.

-Given its unique location at the tip of Michigan’s Thumb, Port Crescent State Park naturally attracts a wide variety of bird species throughout the year.
+Given its unique location at the tip of Michigan’s Thumb, this Michigan state park naturally attracts a wide variety of bird species throughout the year.
 In fact, birding is so popular that an observation deck was constructed on the premises.

 One of the best times to go bird-watching at Port Crescent State Park is during the raptor migrations that take place in the fall and spring.
 Of course, there are bird species to discover throughout the entire year in the park, including egrets, sparrows, and gulls.

-Soaking Up the Stars at Port Crescent State Park
+Soaking Up the Stars at the Dark Sky Preserve

-Port Crescent State Park is home to one of only six dark sky preserves in the entire state of Michigan.
+Port Crescent Dark Sky Preserve is one of only six in the entire state of Michigan.
 If you’re in search of a peaceful, celestial experience, look no further than the soft, sandy beaches of this lakefront park.